hameezG/RAG/README.md

-# RAG
+# GCSE Book Chatbot

-This repo is for creating a Gcse rag agent
+This is a Streamlit app that answers questions from vectorized GCSE PDFs using Pinecone and a Large Language Model.